Milwaukee: Brewing

+Other industries

-Milwaukee's founding fathers had a vision for the city: they knew it was perfectly situated as a port city, a center for collecting and distributing produce.
-Many of the new immigrants who were pouring into the new state of Wisconsin during the middle of the 19th century were wheat farmers.
-By 1860, Wisconsin was the second ranked wheat-growing state in the country and Milwaukee shipped more wheat than any place in the world.
-Railroads were needed to transport all this grain from the wheat fields of Wisconsin to Milwaukee's harbor.
+Milwaukee was situated as a port city and a center for collecting and distributing produce.
+Some of the new immigrants who were settling into the new state of Wisconsin during the middle of the 19th century were wheat farmers.
+By 1860, Wisconsin was one of the major producers of wheat.
+Rail transport was needed to transport this grain from the wheat fields of Wisconsin to Milwaukee's harbor.
 Improvements in railways at the time made this possible.

-There was intense competition for markets with Chicago, and to a lesser degree, with Racine and Kenosha.
-Eventually Chicago won out due to its superior financial and transposition status, as well as being a hub on major railroad lines throughout the United States.
+There was intense competition for markets with Chicago, situated across the state line in Illinois, and, to a lesser degree, with Racine and Kenosha in Wisconsin.
+Eventually, Chicago won out due to its superior financial markets and transportation position, including the Chicago Portage and being the hub of the railroad lines in the United States.
 Milwaukee did solidify its place as the commercial capital of Wisconsin and an important market in the Midwest.

 Because of its easy access to Lake Michigan and other waterways, Milwaukee's Menomonee Valley has historically been home to manufacturing, stockyards, rendering plants, shipping, and other heavy industry.
+Manufacturing was concentrated on the north side, with a peak of over 50 manufacturers in that industrialized area.

 Reshaping of the valley began with the railroads built by city co-founder Byron Kilbourn to bring product from Wisconsin's farm interior to the port.
 By 1862 Milwaukee was the largest shipper of wheat on the planet, and related industry developed.
 Grain elevators were built and, due to Milwaukee's dominant German immigrant population, breweries sprang up around the processing of barley and hops.
 A number of tanneries were constructed, of which the Pfister & Vogel tannery grew to become the largest in America.

 In 1843 George Burnham and his brother Jonathan opened a brickyard near 16th Street.
 When a durable and distinct cream-colored brick came out of the clay beds, other brickyards sprang up to take advantage of this resource.
 Because many of the city's buildings were built using this material it earned the nickname "Cream City", and consequently the brick was called Cream City brick.
 By 1881 the Burnham brickyard, which employed 200 men and peaked at 15 million bricks a year, was the largest in the world.

 Flour mills, packing plants, breweries, railways and tanneries further industrialized the valley.
 With the marshlands drained and the Kinnickinnic and Milwaukee Rivers dredged, attention turned to the valley.
 Along with the processing industries, bulk commodity storage, machining, and manufacturing entered the scene.
 The valley was home to the Milwaukee Road, Falk Corporation, Cutler-Hammer, Harnischfeger Corporation, Chain Belt Company, Nordberg Manufacturing Company and other industry giants.
 Early in the 20th century, Milwaukee was home to several pioneer brass era automobile makers, including Ogren (1919–1922).